FallikTheCat/E-commerce-Demo/README.md

 ### Architecture

 The application's design pattern is the MVVM model that comes built-in with SwiftUI.

+#### Models
 * ProductInfo is the data container of the products.
 Which is a "Model" for this application.
+* ProductInfo has the variables of the products.

+#### ViewModels
 * GetProducts and ImagePicker files are the "ViewModel"s.
-These files encapsulate business logic and allow Views to observe state changes.
+* These files encapsulate business logic and allow Views to observe state changes.
+* When the View appears on the screen, the onAppear callback calls getProducts() on the ViewModel, triggering the Database call for loading the data.

+#### Views
 * AddNewProductView, EditProduct, ProductDetails and ProductsView files are my "View"s.
+* ProductsView, the page listing the products in the Database.
+On this page, a listing is made according to the data such as the incoming product list or the sort order in the GetProducts ViewModel.
+* AddNewProductView contains the form on the page where the new product will be added.
+* ProductDetails, the page showing the details of the clicked product.
+* EditProduct is the product edit page.
+Here, the editing of the selected product is made with the data we have previously taken.

 # MobirollerApp / TR